 - Competitive viability

-Imagine a graph that charts the popularity of all terms used in search queries throughout the entire Internet.
-At the far left of the graph, you’d see a proliferation of the most widely used keywords, all bunched together; this is the graph’s short tail.
-From there, the data would taper down into the wider pool of less popular terms and phrases composing the graph’s long tail.
+Imagine a graph that charts the popularity of all terms used in search queries throughout the entire internet.
+At the far left of the graph, you’d see a proliferation of the most widely used (popular) keywords, all bunched together; this is the graph’s short tail.
+From there, the data would taper down into the wider pool of less common terms and phrases composing the graph’s long tail.
 These long tail keywords are a small business’ bread and butter when it comes to SEO keyword targeting.

 Now that we’ve identified what determines a keyword’s value, let’s talk about strategies for finding yours.
 First, employ your entrepreneurial instincts.
 Put yourself in the consumer’s shoes: What terms would you put in the search bar if you were looking for the kinds of products or services your business offers?
 Don’t be afraid to start broad (“doughnuts”) and narrow down to the more specific (“spudnuts”).